Stacktical/stacktical-dsla-residency/README.md

 # Enrolling to the DSLA Residency

+All current tasks are managed using our [Dework](https://dework.xyz/dsla) page.

 ## Step 1: Pick a task

-1/ Browse Github [issues](https://github.com/Stacktical/stacktical-dsla-residency/issues) and raise your hand 🙋‍♂️ in the comments section to show interest.
+Browse the open issues and bounties at [https://dework.xyz/dsla](https://dework.xyz.dsla) and apply to or contribute to any that you are interested in.

-## Step 2: Contact us
+## Step 2: Questions?
+Contact us

-Email founders+residency@stacktical.com with:

-- Your Github username
-- An introduction about yourself
-- A link to the task of your choice
-- An outline of your plan to complete it
+If you have any questions feel free to hop into our [Discord](https://discord.gg/2XhwdRjFnn) server and chat us up!

 ## Step 3: Onboarding